Pantheon quarter

 Right: Former Church State authority document box

 One last word about public transport: the quarter is right in the centre of Rome, and you can walk to most places.
-Yet if you want to use public transport, it is very efficient in the streets around the quarter (electric buses in the little streets, buses in the large streets).
+Yet if you want to use public transport, it is very efficient in the streets around the quarter (electric buses 115 and 116 in the little streets, bus 62 and 64 in the large streets like Corso Vittorio Emanuele II).

 To visit the other quarters or sights, please go: